andymeneely/project-timber-wolf/rules/RULES.md

 ## Part II: The Heist

 For each Round, repeat Phase 1 through 3 until the Escape Phase.
+All phases are **simultaneous play**.

 ### Phase 1.
 Roll